qubodup/flying_revenge/readme.txt

 Or drag-and-drop on a LÖVE executable.

+The idea is based on the topic of the jam and on how flies move in annoying patterns.

 LICENSE (one of the few you can pick, don't even remember which this one is)

 Copyright (c) 2010, Iwan "qubodup" Gabovitch